 “If we can show you a way to retain more customers and attract new ones, would that be something of interest?”

-thereby provoking interest.
 If the customer seems keen, steer the conversation towards scheduling a meeting.
-And once you have the opportunity to schedule a meeting, do so by giving the customer two options, rather than asking them when they would like to meet,
+And once you have the opportunity to schedule a meeting, do so by giving the customer two options, rather than asking them when they would like to meet:

 If you haven’t already done some research on your potential client, and the industry they work in, now would be a perfect time.
 Some of the points you should address in your meeting include:

-- What an app could do for their business.
+- What a mobile app could do for their business.

 - What unique benefits are key to them.

-- How an app could improve their bottom line.
+- How an app could improve its bottom line.

 - Assisting clients with their app marketing